justteddy/ascii_canvas/README.md

 ### Draw rectangle
 If the canvas doesn't exist, a new canvas will be created, and the rectangle will be drawn on it.
 If it exists, it will be modified.
+Only single ASCII symbols are usable as `fill` and `outline` parameters.
+One of either `fill` or `outline` should not be empty.
 ```shell
 curl --request PUT 'localhost:8080/canvas/5/drawRectangle' \
 --header 'Content-Type: application/json' \